petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

 After finishing [Coding simple scripted tools](#coding-simple-scripted-tools), it is time to concentrate more on the user interface.
-If scripts are used by other designers than yourself, it is more user friendly to offer a window with checkboxes and buttons, than altering the options directly in the code.
+If scripts are used by other designers than yourself, it is more user-friendly to offer a window with checkboxes and buttons, than altering the options directly in the code.

-* Set up your existing (typedesign) projects as Github repository, so you can share changes are update with other designers, who work on the same project;
+* Set up your existing (type design) projects as a Github repository, so you can share changes and updates with the other designers, who work on the same project;
 * Add tests inside your sources to ensure the validity of the code;
 * Write scripts that generate automated manuals from the projects that you made.

-The use of DrawBot in this workshop requires a MacOS computer.
+The use of <a href="http://drawbot.com" target="external">DrawBot</a> in this workshop requires a MacOS computer.

 Completion of workshop [Coding simple scripted tools](#simple-scripted-tools) is recommended.